sunnyaws1984/google_adk/adk_projects/multi-agents/README.md

 ### Example Prompts to Try

+- What's the latest tech news?
+- What time is it right now?
-- "Can you tell me about the stock market today?"
+- Can you tell me about the stock market today?
-- "can you please share me Tesla stock price ?"
+- can you please share me Tesla stock price ?
-- "What's the latest tech news?"
-- "What time is it right now?"

-You can exit the conversation or stop the server by pressing `Ctrl+C` in your terminal.

 ## Additional Resources